xyzmjf/tautomatic/manual.md

 **[3]** Comparison with some literature.

 The calculation of the relative energies of uracil tautomers by quantum mechanics is a subject that has been previously studied in the scientific literature, over a number of years.
 A thorough review cannot be performed here.
-However, we can make a comparison to the recent work of Szatylowicz publsihed in 2022.
+However, we can make a comparison to the recent work of Szatylowicz published in 2022.

 https://www.mdpi.com/1420-3049/27/21/7240

 This paper is open access so can be readily studied.
 These authors utilise density functional calculations with the B97-D3/aug-cc-pVDZ method and the Gaussian-16 code.
 In Figure 1 they report the four most stable tautomers denoted u1,u2,u3,u4.
 These correspond to the structures uracil_6, uracil_4, uracil_5 and uracil_7 (or uracil_3 or uracil as these are identical) described here.
-Hence most stable structures found here, and indeed their energy ordering are consistent with.
-Note that these authors do not report a structure corresponding to uracil_9 which here has slightly lower energy than uracil_7.
+Hence most stable structures found here, and indeed their energy ordering are consistent with this previously published work.
+Note that these authors do not report a structure corresponding to uracil_9, which here has slightly lower energy than uracil_7.
 However the latter structure does possess different rotameric forms which can perturb the energy, and that complexity is not considered here.

 **[4]** Scoring tautomers in solvent
 The xtb code provides tools to compute relative molecular energies in implicit solvent.